KeisGSmit/5IngredientFoods/README.md

 - Looking at the content requirements there will be a lot of mixed content of the multiple pages
     - Images/ gifs, Cards, Ordered and Unordered lists with a lot of text

 - considering the viability of the scope plane requirements I would say that the requirements we can include (outside of the initial features) are:
     - The conversion Table
-    - media/ gifs of the recipe
+    - Media/ gifs of the recipe
-    - The categories for when the meal is applicable (dinner/lunch/breakfast etc.). these will be stored in a database and they will be part of a drop down list in the submission form
+    - The categories for when the meal is applicable (dinner/lunch/breakfast etc.).
+These will be stored in a database and they will be part of a drop down list in the submission form
     - The filtering system/search functionality
-- the requirements can't include due to viability is:
+- The requirements can't include due to viability is:
     - The difficulty level
         - I support this idea but difficulty is relevant: Gordon Ramsey might find roast beef simple but a 15 year old could find it challenging/dangerous
     - The cooking tips
         - I can attempt to include this but if it makes the database full then it will probably not be included
-    - The comment section as disscussed
+    - The comment section as discussed

 - The requirements listed are not features but they are "nice to haves"